trieu/leo-cdp-free-edition/NOTES-FOR-NEW-SETUP.md

 #### Add Local DNS for all servers

-- [the network IP of ArangoDB Server] leocdp.database
+- [the network IP of ArangoDB Server] cdpsys.database
-- [the network IP of Redis Server] leocdp.redis
+- [the network IP of Redis Server] cdpsys.redis
-- [the network IP of LeoCDP Admin] leocdp.admin
+- [the network IP of CDP Admin] cdpsys.admin
-- [the network IP of Data Observer] leocdp.observer
+- [the network IP of Data Observer] cdpsys.observer

 #### Example DNS for 1 ArangoDB database server, 1 Redis cache server, 1 Admin server and 2 data observers

-	127.0.0.1 leocdp.database
+	127.0.0.1 cdpsys.database
-	127.0.0.1 leocdp.redis
+	127.0.0.1 cdpsys.redis
-	127.0.0.1 leocdp.admin
+	127.0.0.1 cdpsys.admin
-	127.0.0.1 leocdp.observer
+	127.0.0.1 cdpsys.observer

 ### 2. Install Java 11 JVM for all